TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/manual.md

     file drag and drop the file flash_nuke.uf2, wait a few seconds and then drag the code.UF2 file to the device.
 -----------------------------------------------------------------------------------------------------------------------
 On First Start:
-Do a four-arrow corner calibration - press at the TIP of each arrow just ONCE.
-If you make a mistake and press the same corner twice it is likely that you will need a reset with the nuke.uf2 file (also provided here), because the LCD will not pick up the correct corner keys being touched.
+I asked to do so, do a four-arrow corner calibration - press at the TIP of each arrow just ONCE.
+If you make a mistake and press the same corner twice it is likely that you will need a reset with the nuke.uf2 file (also provided here), because the LCD will not read the correct corner keys being touched.

+If the LCD had been used before in a rotate 180 configuration, then loading newer version firmware will have the effect that the wrong key will respond when pressing on the LCD screen.
+Unfortunately this will require resetting the LCD with flash_nuke.uf2, enter new non-180 calibration, execute a *ro* for rotate 180, reboot/reset the LCD, and again enter the new rotate 180 calibration data.
+Alternatively, if compiling the firmware is available then uncomment the line in the IntCfg() function once that force a new rewrite of the file Config1, upload the firmawre, and then upload the provided standard firmware afterwards.

 The default LCD settings are full brightness and when off full blank.
-Change these by pressing the second Pad on the right (k) or (gray), and then press then press [*Cm] until *bb* shows in status line at the LCD bottom.
-Then press the [678] key twice (7 shows), press [ADD] and then press [EXE].
+Change these by pressing the second Pad on the right [k] or the grey Pad, and then press then press [*Cm] until *bb* shows in status line at the LCD bottom.
+Then press the [345] key twice (4 shows), press [ADD] and then press [EXE].
 The normal use LCD Brightness is then set to 40 percent.
-Do the same for the LCD blank setting - press [*Cm] until *db* shows, then press the [345] key once (3 shows), then press [ADD] and [EXE] - this sets the blank LCD to 10 percent brightness when in sleep mode.
+Do the same for the LCD blank setting - press [*Cm] until *db* shows, then press the [012] key twice (1 shows), then press [ADD] and [EXE] - this sets the blank LCD to 10 percent brightness when in sleep mode.

-You can also increase the elapsed time period before the display dims - change it from the default 30 seconds to 300 seconds by selecting *tb* using the [*Cm] key, then press the [678] key once (6), and then press [ADD] and [EXE].
+You can also increase the elapsed time period before the display dims - change it from the default 30 seconds to 3 minutes by selecting *tb* using the [*Cm] key, then press the [345] key once (3), and then press [ADD] and [EXE].

 When the LCD has dimmed or blanked a first keypress is ignored - as it is used to restore the LCD to its selected brightness.
 Use [*Cm] *ks* [EXE] to enable or disable this key-skip behaviour.